 ” How I wish I’d learned to play the piano… Is there a fun, practical way to get myself motivated to learn the piano???”

-If you’re ready to implement the Piano Parent Practice Strategy, you will be :
+If you’re ready to implement the Piano Practice Strategy, you will be :

-More calm and assertive.
-Because you already made a stratigic plan for your child’s piano practice.
+You spend less time and achieve more.
+Because you already made a stratigic plan for your piano practice.

 Proud.
-Because you are providing a valuable investment in your child which have lasting benefits.
+Because you are investing yourself time and dedication which have lasting benefits.

 Let’s start designing the strategy so that you can have a peace of mind.

 Do you think it’s too good to be true?
-You have a million other things to do besides supervising piano practices with your child.
-Maybe you have other children to take care.
-You have pets to feed.
-You need to clean the house, answer calls, prep the meals, pay the bills, and fulfill your job!
-You might want to say, “How can I create the time for daily practice???
-Besides I do not even play the piano!”
+You have a million other things to do besides piano practices.
+You may have family to take care.
+You may have grand kids to take care.
+You may have pets to feed.
+You need to clean the house, answer calls, prep the meals, pay the bills, and worry about your health and your future!
+You might want to say, “How can I create the time for daily practice??? “

 Don’t worry!
 We got this!